jan-warchol/cli-tools/lilypond/intro-text.md

 Debian-based GNU/Linux (for example Ubuntu, Linux Mint, Debian).
 If you're using Windows or Mac you may consider installing Linux in a Virtual Machine.

-Programs: everything should install itself, you just need bash shell to run the scripts (should be installed on your system).
+Programs: Everything should install itself, you just need bash shell to run the scripts (should be installed on your system).

 Personal: Ability to run commands from terminal.
 If you aren't familiar with this please see a tutorial on this.

-Other: [?]

 First build
 -----------